wtpayne/design_factory/a3_src/h30_platform/pl/stableflow/README.rst

 ------------

-This document provides a brief introduction to the stableflow system covering it's intended purpose, benefits and key concepts needed to understand how it operates and what benefits it provides.
+This document provides a brief introduction to the Stableflow framework covering it's intended purpose, benefits and key concepts needed to understand how it operates and what benefits it provides.